jawadkhanpk/Inheritance-in-Java/README.md

 # Interitance in java can be declare using "extends" keyword.

-# Q: Why Inheritance is not supported in Java?
+# Q: Why Multiple Inheritacen is not Suppoerted in Java?
 The reason behind this is to prevent ambiguity.
 Consider a case where class B extends class A and Class C and both class A and C have the same method display().
 Now java compiler cannot decide, which display method it should inherit.
-To prevent such situation, multiple inheritances is not allowed in java
+To prevent such situation, multiple inheritances is not allowed in java.
+* In this case we use interfaces to overcome this issue.